mikolalysenko/box-intersect/bench/README.md

 ### List of confounding factors

-* Type conversion/data representation
+* Type conversion/data representation - Should libraries be penalized for using complicated data types?
-* VM optimization
+* VM optimizations - Sometimes optimizations are non-deterministic (for example in v8), order of execution and other factors can possibly modify performance
-* Garbage collection
+* Garbage collection - If too much garbage left from previous algorithm, this could slow down subsequent code execution.
-* Data structure initialization/construction
+* Data structure initialization/construction - Especially for physics engines, many collision libraries are designed for incremental updates.
+May be slower starting from scratch, which is penalized by this benchmark.

 ## Algorithms represented in survey